breadboard-bi/breadboard/README.md

 # breadboard
-These somewhat dated analytic modules have been made available as-is to kickstart an update and expansion effort in the community.
-Configuration and use requires Pentaho and database developer skills.  in their current state, they should be treated as a toolkit.
+These analytic modules - helping companies in Australia, Europe, and North America - have been made available as-is to kickstart an update and expansion effort in the community.
+Configuration and use requires Pentaho and database developer skills.  in their current state, they should be treated as a toolkit - howewver, a process to refactor and run on Pentaho 6 is underway.

 Database
 =========